Last Updated on

 What do a Paul Bunyan-esque lumberjack and a Vietnamese restaurant have in common?
 Absolutely nothing, except the owners of May Cafe have kept this guy around from the building’s former life as a lumber company in the 1960’s.
 Now he is an iconic landmark beloved by all and is bizarrely yet intrinsically linked to an Albuquerque Vietnamese restaurant.

 - 8:00 am – 4:00 pm, Monday through Friday

 - 8:00 am – 3:00 pm, Saturday and Sunday

 Phone: (505) 596-0312

 Not only is this one of the most unique things to do in Albuquerque, but you can also indulge in some unique locally inspired doughnut flavours too – prickly pear cactus anyone?
-Very soon this location will also be the future home of Bristol Doughnut’s bricks and mortar shop.
-Once open, they will accept cash or cards.
+As of March 7th 2020 this location will also be the home of Bristol Doughnut’s bricks and mortar shop, where they will accept cash or cards.